John Swinton of Kimmerghame: Early life

-Swinton was the son of Brigadier Alan Henry Campbell Swinton of Kimmerghame, MC (born 15 March 1896) and wife, Mariora Beatrice Evelyn Rochfort Alers-Hankey (born 1900).
+Swinton was the son of Brigadier Alan Henry Campbell Swinton of Kimmerghame and his wife, Mariora Beatrice Evelyn Rochfort Alers-Hankey.
 A member of the Swinton family, his paternal grandfather was Scottish politician and officer-of-arms George Swinton.
 He was educated at Harrow School, London.

 Military career

 Swinton was commissioned into the Scots Guards on 24 March 1944, and was twice wounded towards the end of the Second World War.
 He was promoted to lieutenant on 8 November 1947.
 He served in Malaya during the Indonesia–Malaysia confrontation and was mentioned in despatches.
 Swinton was promoted to captain on 21 April 1952.
-Between 1953 and 1954, he was aide-de-camp to Field-Marshal Sir William Slim, governor-general of Australia.
+Between 1953 and 1954, he was aide-de-camp to Field Marshal Sir William Slim, governor-general of Australia.

-He was successively promoted to major on 21 April 1959, to lieutenant-colonel on 1 April 1966, commanding the Scots Guards (1970–71), to full colonel on 30 June 1970, and to brigadier on 31 December 1971.
-He was promoted to major-general and appointed Major-General commanding the Household Division and General Officer Commanding London District in 1976.
+Swinton was successively promoted to major on 21 April 1959, to lieutenant colonel on 1 April 1966, commanding the Scots Guards (1970–71), to full colonel on 30 June 1970, and to brigadier on 31 December 1971.
+He was promoted to major general and appointed Major-General commanding the Household Division and General Officer Commanding London District in 1976.
 In 1977, he was appointed Brigadier of the Queen's Body Guard for Scotland (The Royal Company of Archers).
-He retired from the Army in 1979.
+He retired from the army in 1979.

-In 1980, he became a deputy lieutenant for Berwickshire: he went on to be Lord Lieutenant of Berwickshire from 1989 to 2000 and escorted the Stone of Scone back to Scotland in 1996.
+In 1980, Swinton became a deputy lieutenant for Berwickshire, and went on to be Lord Lieutenant of Berwickshire from 1989 to 2000, escorting the Stone of Scone back to Scotland in 1996.

 Personal life

-He married the Australian-born Judith Balfour Killen (1929–2012) on 26 August 1954; they had three sons – James Christopher Swinton, Alexander Harold Swinton, and Lieutenant Colonel William Henry Swinton – and one daughter, actress Tilda Swinton.
+Swinton married the Australian-born Judith Balfour Killen (1929–2012) on 26 August 1954; they had three sons – James Christopher Swinton, Alexander Harold Swinton, and Lieutenant Colonel William Henry Swinton – and one daughter, actress Tilda Swinton.

 As the laird of Kimmerghame, Swinton lived at Kimmerghame House in Duns in Berwickshire.
 He died there on 4 October 2018 at the age of 93.